Lissy93/haven-entity-extraction/README.md

 var string = 'dinosaurs are awesome and I love ice cream';

 entityExtraction(string, apiKey, function(results){
-    console.log(results); // Do some awesome stuff with sentiment data!
+    console.log(results); // Do some awesome stuff with results });
-});
 ```